GoogleCloudPlatform/marketplace-vm-imagebuilder/docs/creating-service-account.md

   --iam-account $SERVICE_ACCOUNT@$PROJECT.iam.gserviceaccount.com
 ```

-The JSON key is created and downloaded to the `$SERVICE_ACCOUNT-service-account.json` file.
+> The service account JSON key is created and downloaded to the `$SERVICE_ACCOUNT-service-account.json` file.

 ## Grant permission for the service account